jakobzhao/geog458/readme.md

 ### Week 9 & 10 : Project studios

+**Each group will need to meet your TA at least once during the lab session in Week 9.
+So, you need to participate in the lab sessions in Week 9!** Also, in Week 9 to 10, the instructor will be available for troubleshooting via virtual meetings during the normal lecture sessions and office hour sessions.
+For the lecture sections, you can join via this [Zoom link](https://washington.zoom.us/my/bzhao) directly.
+For the office hours, You can make an appoint with the instructor via this [link](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUZvU2gxXzVlZnZpfGRlZmF1bHR8NzM4ODA5MzUyNjAxZDU2Y2ViNTZiMzk2ZmM0N2VmNzI).
+If either time slot does not work for you, please contact the instructor to schedule a meeting during a commonly available time slot.

 <!-- May 23 to May 27 -->
 <!-- May 30 to June 3, May 30 is Memorial Day, which is a University Holiday -->
 During these two weeks, each group will focusing on their final projects.
 The instructor and teaching assistants are available during the normal lecture period, lab sections and office hours if help is needed.